texfaq/texfaq.github.io/FAQ-marginmanual.md

 ---
-title: How to set up page layout ''by hand''
+title: How to set up page layout "by hand"
 category: formatting
 tags: layout
 permalink: /FAQ-marginmanual